prameshbajra/pypi/README.md

 # pypi

+> This is cool and all but make sure you check poetry before you proceed with this.
+Poetry has first class support for version and is pretty cool.

 Working prototype to publish python packages to PIP

 1. Make sure you have setuptools installed.
 This is available by default in Python3.